To proceed, make sure you've completed the steps in Prerequisites and that your project has been approved for Google My Business API access.

 useful.
 They include specifications for

-The Google My Business API operations map directly to REST HTTP verbs.
+The Google My Business APIs operations map directly to REST HTTP verbs.

-The specific format for the Google My Business API is shown in the following URI:
+The specific format for the Google My Business APIs are shown in the following URI:

 The full set of URIs used for each supported operation in the API is summarized in the Google My Business API Reference documentation.